 Alexis Hunter is an identity-based, multidisciplinary artist currently living and working in Austin, TX.
-She earned a BFA from Texas State University in Studio Art, with a concentration in painting, graduating summa cum laude (2022).
-Recent solo and group exhibitions include BINARY (Who Do You Belong To?); ICOSA Gallery, Austin (2021); Own it, examine it, and confront it head on, DORF Gallery, Austin (2021); Signs of Life, Texas State Galleries, San Marcos (2022); Alexis Hunter, at BRICK at Blue Star Arts Complex, San Antonio (2021).
-She has been selected for the third edition of Big Medium’s LINE Residency (2022) and vol. 2 of the George Washington Carver Museum's Small Black Museum Residency (2022).
-She is also the newest member of the ICOSA Collective and painting instructor at The Contemporary Austin's Art School at Laguna Gloria.
+She earned her BFA from Texas State University in Studio Art, with a concentration in painting, graduating summa cum laude (2022).
+Recent solo and group exhibitions include BINARY (Who Do You Belong To?), ICOSA Collective Gallery, Austin, TX; Own it, examine it, and confront it head on, DORF, Austin, TX; Collective Thoughts, Antenna Gallery, New Orleans, LA; and SBMRPVII, the Carver Museum, Austin, TX.
+In 2022, she participated in Big Medium’s LINE Residency and vol. 2 of the George Washington Carver Museum's Small Black Museum Residency Project.
+She also became a member of the artist-run collective, ICOSA, and the newest painting instructor at The Contemporary Austin's Art School at Laguna Gloria.
 Alexis is the founder of Others, an ongoing publication project documenting the faces and stories of biracial individuals in central Texas.
 Her work explores self-image through racial identity, mental health, the female body, and the male gaze.

 "I use sculpture, painting, performance, and social practice to constantly push myself to my limits to deliver bodies of work at their most honest and vulnerable state.
 Throughout my experience making art, I’ve found that your best work is made when a certain level of comfort is sacrificed.
-My current project, “It’s Alive!”, is informed by my insecurities about my body and how I see that experience intersect with social constructs like western beauty standards and fatphobia.
+My current project, HAVEN’T I GIVEN ENOUGH???!!, challenges the policing of women’s bodies under the patriarchy and the misogynistic history of the world.
+HAVEN’T I GIVEN ENOUGH??!! is informed by several factors, one of them being my life-long insecurities about my own body and how I see that experience intersect with social constructs like western beauty standards and fatphobia.